FlarosOverfield/Pokemon-Mystery-Dungeon-Nexus/markdown.md

 *~~You can do the same~~ in reverse, and **even** in between.*

-> This is a quote, using a GreaterThan sign.
+> This is a quote, using a GreaterThan sign and a space.

 Smol text at the <sub>bottom</sub> using HTML subscript tags.

 Smol text at the <sup>top</sup> using HTML superscript tags.

 Use a colon one line below to describe a term.
-: Description of the term.
+This will also automatically add a colon to the term title : Description of the term.

 Add `{: .label .label-color }`, replacing color with one of the colors below to create labels.